-Ric Moxley began acting and directing professionally in his early 20’s with a 7-year stint traveling internationally with a repertory theater company.
-He then went to USC’s Film Production school and has been mostly behind the scenes since, directing, writing, and editing movies and music videos.
-Ric returned to theatrical acting for the first time since 2006 with the Stratford Players production of Will In The Wood III.
+RIC MOXLEYbegan acting and directing professionally in his early 20's with a 7-year stint traveling internationally with a repertory theater company.
+He then went to USC's Film Production School and has been mostly behind the scenes since, directing, writing, and editing movies and music videos.
+Ric returned to theatrical acting for the first time since 2006 with the Stratford Players production of Will in the Woods III.

 She is a member of the Screen Actors Guild and in the past she was a background artist and worked in various shows, series, movies and commercials.
 But her first love for entertainment is live theatre.

 Actors who have graced our stage...